BosonSampling.jl: A Julia package for quantum multi-photon interferometry: Abstract

 \section{Abstract}

 We present a free open source package for high performance simulation and numerical investigation of boson samplers and, more generally, multi-photon interferometry.
 Our package is written in Julia, allowing C-like performance with easy notations and fast, high-level coding.
 Underlying building blocks can easily be modified without complicated low-level language modifications.
-We present a great variety of routines for tasks related to boson sampling, such as statistical tools, optimization methods, classical samplers and validation tools.
+We present a great variety of routines for tasks related to boson sampling, such as statistical tools, optimization methods and classical samplers.
+Special emphasis is put on validation of experiments, where we present novel algorithms.
+This package goes beyond the boson sampling paradigm, allowing for the investigation of new interferometric behaviours such as bosonic bunching.